meister03/discord-cross-hosting/README.md

 })

 server.on('clientMessage', (message)=>{
-    if(!message._sCustom) return; //If message is a Internal Message console.log(message)
+    if(!message._sCustom) return; // If message is a Internal Message console.log(message)
 })

 server.on('clientRequest', (message)=>{
-    if(!message._sCustom && !message._sRequest) return; //If message is a Internal Message if(message.ack) return message.reply({message: 'I am alive!'})
+    if(!message._sCustom && !message._sRequest) return; // If message is a Internal Message
+    if(message.ack) return message.reply({message: 'I am alive!'})
     console.log(message)
     message.reply({data: 'Hello World'});